snowowl69/parallel-chess-programming-engine/README.md

 ♜ Rook activity – Are rooks on open or semi-open files?

-⚖️ Game phase – Opening, middlegame, or endgame (affects how above features are weighed).Attributes used for AI judgment (evaluation model):
-The AI will judge a chess position based on features (attributes) like:

-♟️ Material balance – Total value of pieces on each side (e.g., pawn = 1, queen = 9).

-🏰 King safety – Whether the king is well protected or exposed.

-🔄 Mobility – Number of legal moves available (activity of pieces).

-💣 Threats – Are pieces attacking valuable opponent pieces?

-🧱 Pawn structure – Doubled, isolated, or passed pawns.

-📏 Piece positioning – How well centralized or active the pieces are.

-🔗 Control of center – Who controls important squares like e4, d4, e5, d5.

-🕳️ Weak squares – Are there holes in the opponent’s position?

-♜ Rook activity – Are rooks on open or semi-open files?

 ⚖️ Game phase – Opening, middlegame, or endgame (affects how above features are weighed).